On this page

 Note: Okta's Developer Edition makes most key developer features available by default for testing purposes.
 Okta's API Access Management product — a requirement to use Custom Authorization Servers — is an optional add-on in production environments.

-Authentication and authorization are essential to application development.
-Whether you're developing an internal IT app for your employees, building a portal for your partners, or exposing a set of APIs for developers building apps around your resources, you need the right authentication and authorization support for your projects.
-With Okta, you can control access to your application using both OAuth 2.0 and OpenID Connect.
+Authentication and authorization are essential to app development.
+Projects such as building a portal for your partners or developing an internal IT app for your employees need the right authentication and authorization support.
+With Okta, you can control access to your app using both OAuth 2.0 and OpenID Connect.
 Use Okta as your authorization server to retain all of your user information and grant users tokens to control their authorization and authentication.

 What is an authorization server